[Students in "The Roaring 20s" Honor course taught by Dr. Shealeen Meaney in Fall 2012 pose with their posters.]

 - an emphasis on critical thinking and transferring that thinking to a clarity in writing and research

-- the opportunity to intern at a wide variety of businesses and organizations; recent placements include Cengage Publishing (Clifton Park), the Rensselaer County District Attorney's Office, and the Albany Institute of History and Art
+- the opportunity to intern at a wide variety of businesses and organizations; recent placements include Cengage Publishing (Clifton Park), the Rensselaer County District Attorney's Office, the Arts Center of the Capital Region, and the Albany Institute of History and Art

 - Get Your English Degree in Three with the Discovery Degree Baccalaureate!